 Raccoons tend to come out at night when people are usually sleeping anyway so you won’t really spot them in action.
 Additionally, during the winter, they prefer to venture out for foraging when the temperature is higher.
 This is why milder winters or winter days with higher temperatures are also days on which you’ll see more raccoon activity.
 Since raccoons continue to travel around during the winter and nobody wants them inside their home, prevention and removal strategies are important in this season.

 The Value of Expert Raccoon Prevention and Removal

-In a nutshell raccoons never really go inactive; they simply change their patterns of behaviour which means that Houston residents will always be in need of raccoon prevention and removal services.
-Companies like Skedaddle are well prepared to help you keep raccoons away from your Houston property throughout the year.
+In a nutshell raccoons never really go inactive; they simply change their patterns of behaviour which means that Pickering homeowners will always be in need of raccoon prevention and removal services.
+Companies like Skedaddle are well prepared to help you keep raccoons away from your property throughout the year.